codership/documentation/galeracluster/source/documentation/mariadb-options.rst

 .. index::
    pair: Parameters; wsrep_mode=REPLICATE_ARIA

 .. note:: This is an experimental feature.
-This is documentation for an unreleased software, that is, MariaDB 10.6.
+This is documentation for currently unreleased software, that is, MariaDB 10.6.

 Together with :ref:`wsrep_mode=REPLICATE_MYISAM <wsrep_mode_replicate_myisam>`, this parameter enables Galera to replicate both DDL and DML for ARIA and/or MyISAM using TOI.